 Completing homework on a regular basis develops good work habits, but we also acknowledge that a balance is vital.
 Time spent with family and friends after school, in a range of activities and commitments is very important, and encouraged.
-Students will develop an individual Homework and Study Plan with their Homeroom teacher.

 Students can expect some regular homework.
 Making effective use of class time is the best strategy to keep up-to-date with school work.
 Parents can monitor class, assessment and homework tasks via PAM (Parent Access Module) online.
 We encourage communication between parents and teachers, via a note in the student's diary or email.